MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Resource bridge configurations can't be updated

 In this release, all the parameters are specified at time of creation.
 To update Arc resource bridge, you must delete it and redeploy it again.

-For example, if you specified the wrong location or subscription during deployment, resource creation will fail.
-If you only try to recreate the resource without redeploying the resource bridge VM, you'll see the status stuck at `WaitForHeartBeat`.
+For example, if you specify the wrong location or subscription during deployment, resource creation fails.
+If you only try to recreate the resource without redeploying the resource bridge VM, the status gets stuck at `WaitForHeartBeat`.

 To resolve this issue, delete the appliance and update the appliance YAML file.
 After that, redeploy and create the resource bridge.

 ### Appliance Network Unavailable

 If Arc resource bridge experiences network problems, you might see an `Appliance Network Unavailable` error.
 In general, any network or infrastructure connectivity issue to the appliance VM may cause this error.
 This error can also surface as `Error while dialing dial tcp xx.xx.xxx.xx:55000: connect: no route to host`.
 The problem could be that communication from the host to the Arc resource bridge VM needs to be opened over TCP port 22 with the help of your network administrator.
 A temporary network issue may not allow the host to reach the Arc resource bridge VM.
 Once the network issue is resolved, you can retry the operation.
 You can also check that the appliance VM for Arc resource bridge isn't stopped or offline.
-In the case of Azure Stack HCI, this can result when the host storage is full.
+With Azure Stack HCI, this error can be caused when the host storage is full.

 ### Token refresh error

-When you run Azure CLI commands, the following error might be returned: *The refresh token has expired or is invalid due to sign-in frequency checks by conditional access.* This error occurs because when you sign in to Azure, the token has a maximum lifetime.
+When you run Azure CLI commands, you may see the following error: `The refresh token has expired or is invalid due to sign-in frequency checks by conditional access.`

+This error occurs because when you sign in to Azure, the token has a maximum lifetime.
 When that lifetime is exceeded, you need to sign in to Azure again by using the `az login` command.

 ### Default host resource pools are unavailable for deployment

-When using the `az arcappliance createconfig` or `az arcappliance run` command, an interactive experience shows the list of VMware entities which you can select to deploy the virtual appliance.
-This list shows all user-created resource pools. along with default cluster resource pools, but the default host resource pools aren't listed.
+When you use the `az arcappliance createconfig` or `az arcappliance run` command, an interactive experience shows the list of VMware entities which you can select to deploy the virtual appliance.
+This list shows all user-created resource pools along with default cluster resource pools, but the default host resource pools aren't listed.
 When the appliance is deployed to a host resource pool, there's no high availability if the host hardware fails.
 We recommend that you don't deploy the appliance in a host resource pool.

 ### Resource bridge status `Offline` and `provisioningState` `Failed`

-When deploying Arc resource bridge, the bridge might appear to be successfully deployed, because no errors were encountered when running `az arcappliance deploy` or `az arcappliance create`.
+When you deploy Arc resource bridge, the bridge might appear to be successfully deployed because no errors were encountered when running `az arcappliance deploy` or `az arcappliance create`.
 However, when viewing the bridge in Azure portal, you might see status showing as `Offline`, and `az arcappliance show` might show the `provisioningState` as `Failed`.
-This happens when required providers aren't registered before the bridge is deployed.
+This issue happens when required providers aren't registered before the bridge is deployed.

 To resolve this problem, delete the resource bridge, register the providers, then redeploy the resource bridge.